Revolver Podcasts Shifts Gears With Launch Of Speed City F1 - The Voice Of Formula 1 In America

 New Weekly Series Brings Pre and Post-Race Formula 1 Coverage to Fans Across the U.S. and Canada via SiriusXM's ESPN Xtra Channel 81

-DALLAS, April 28, 2025 /PRNewswire-HISPANIC PR WIRE/ -- reVolver Podcasts, a leading force in digital audio content, proudly announces the launch of Speed City F1, the definitive English-language motorsports program for Formula 1 fans in North America.
+DALLAS, April 28, 2025 /PRNewswire/ -- reVolver Podcasts, a leading force in digital audio content, proudly announces the launch of Speed City F1, the definitive English-language motorsports program for Formula 1 fans in North America.
 Airing weekly every Sunday-and Saturdays during Grand Prix weekends-the show delivers full-throttle F1 coverage, insight, and interviews as heard on ESPN Xtra Channel 81 on SiriusXM satellite radio.

 Hosted by veteran motorsports broadcasters Jon Massengale and Jonathan Green, Speed City F1 returns for its 8th consecutive year on SiriusXM.
 The dynamic duo is joined by legendary F1 commentator Bob Varsha, insider analyst and former Haas F1 Team Manager Dave O'Neill, and international motorsports journalist Chris Medland, who will deliver live reporting and interviews from Formula 1 Grand Prix circuits around the world.